jaakkopasanen/AutoEq/results/crinacle/harman_in-ear_2019v2/Vision Ears Erlkönig 4/README.md

-# Vision Ears Erlkönig 4
+# Vision Ears ErlkÃ¶nig 4
 See [usage instructions](https://github.com/jaakkopasanen/AutoEq#usage) for more options and info.

 ### Parametric EQs